The Albanese Government’s record spending is driving inflation and pushing interest rates higher, placing unbearable pressure on Australian families.

-· Over the next four years, spending will surge from $777 billion to $878 billion, with cumulative deficits totaling $152 billion.
+- Over the next four years, spending will surge $878 billion, with cumulative deficits around $150 billion.

-· Net interest payments on this debt are now the fastest-growing budget expense, projected to hit $28 billion next financial year and over $38 billion by 2028-29.
+- Net interest payments on this debt are now one of the fastest-growing budget expenses, projected to hit over $38 billion by 2028-29.

 This financial recklessness is unsustainable.
 The government cannot continue to spend beyond its means while burdening future generations with crippling debt.